SurgiSync/SurgiSync/README.md

 ### 1. Emergency Room Assistant

-* Enables nurses to manage multiple patient admissions vocally.
+* Enables nurses to manage multiple patient admissions vocally using an **agentic workflow**, where the system interprets instructions and autonomously executes the required actions.
 * Sample command: `"Patient with ID 101 needs to be admitted with heavy nose bleeding"`
 * Supports operations: